corda/corda/docs/source/getting-set-up.rst

 Download a sample project
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 1. Open a terminal
-2. Clone the ``cordapp-example`` repo by running ``git clone https://github.com/corda/cordapp-example``
+2. Clone the CorDapp example repo by running ``git clone https://github.com/corda/cordapp-example``
 3. Move into the ``cordapp-example`` folder by running ``cd cordapp-example``
-4. Checkout the branch for Corda Enterprise 3.0.0 by running ``git checkout release-enterprise-V3``
+4. Checkout the branch for Corda Enterprise 3.0 by running ``git checkout release-enterprise-V3``

 .. _resolve-corda-enterprise-binaries:

 Resolve Corda Enterprise binaries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Corda Enterprise binaries are not available in a publicly accessible Maven repository.
+The Corda Enterprise binaries are not available in a publicly accessible Maven repository.
+Instead, the Corda Enterprise binaries will be made available to your organisation as a tarball (``r3-corda-enterprise-3.0-developer-pack.tar``).
+This tarball contains all of the Corda dependencies as they would appear in your local Maven repository located at ``~/.m2/repository``.

-The ``build.gradle`` file on ``release-enterprise-V3`` branch includes instructions on how to allow Gradle to resolve these dependencies.
+To build CorDapps on development machines the Corda Enterprise binaries will need to be discoverable by Gradle.
+The `<build.gradle https://github.com/corda/cordapp-example/blob/release-enterprise-V3/build.gradle>`_ file on the ``cordapp-example`` ``release-enterprise-V3`` branch includes instructions on how to allow Gradle to discover dependencies.

 1. Open ``cordapp-example/build.gradle``
 2. Do any of the following to allow Gradle to resolve Corda Enterprise binaries, for more information read the commented code in ``build.gradle``: